Hephaestus

 Hephaestus (/hɪˈfiːstəs/ hih-FEE-stəs, /hɪˈfɛstəs/ hih-FES-təs; eight spellings; Ἥφαιστος) is the Greek god of artisans, blacksmiths, carpenters, craftsmen, fire, metallurgy, metalworking, sculpture, and volcanoes.
 In Greek mythology, Hephaestus was the son of Hera, either on her own or by her husband Zeus.
-He was cast off Mount Olympus by his mother Hera because of his lameness, the result of a congenital impairment; or in another account, by Zeus for protecting Hera from his advances (in which case his lameness would have been the result of his fall rather than the reason for it).
+He was cast off Mount Olympus by his mother Hera because of his lameness, the result of a congenital impairment, or in another account, by Zeus for protecting Hera from his advances.

 As a smithing god, Hephaestus created all the weapons of the gods in Olympus.
 He served as the blacksmith of the gods, and was worshipped in the manufacturing and industrial centres of Greece, particularly Athens.
 The cult of Hephaestus was based in Lemnos.
 Hephaestus's symbols are a smith's hammer, anvil, and a pair of tongs.
 In Rome, he was equated with Vulcan.

 Etymology

 Hephaestus is probably associated with the Linear B (Mycenaean Greek) inscription 𐀀𐀞𐀂𐀴𐀍, A-pa-i-ti-jo, found at Knossos.
 The inscription indirectly attests his worship at that time because it is believed that it reads the theophoric name (H)āpʰaistios, or Hāphaistion.
 The Greek theonym Hēphaistos is most likely of Pre-Greek origin, as the form without -i- (Attic Hēphastos) shows a typical Pre-Greek variation and points to an original s^{y}.